genotrance/feud/README.md

 Gist:
 ```
-gist                   - create a gist on http://ix.io and copy URL to clipboard
+gist                   - create gist of selection or buffer on http://ix.io and copy URL to clipboard
 getGist http://url     - load gist into a new buffer
 ```